kevinhwong1/KevinHWong_Notebook/_posts/2023-03-21-Galaxea-Thermal-Stress-Trials.md

 # Tank prep

 * One mesocosm raceway with two wave pumps and an independent sump with three heaters connected to the Apex system.
-* oone 5 gallon tank with a mini water pump and two 3/4 in lines for water input
+* One 5 gallon tank with a mini water pump and two lines for water input

 # 20230316
 * Colony D was cut into three pieces (~5cm x 5cm) and glued to square pcv plates.